thonhotels/fishtoggles/README.md

 ### Usage
 Add a call to UseFeatureToggles.
 Pass in commandline args and a logging delegate.
 Both can be empty.
+The name of the connection string can be passed in as a third argument.
+It defaults to "DefaultConnectionString"

 ```c#
 public static IWebHost BuildWebHost(string[] args)